hermes atlas

 Setting Type Default Description

-colorPalette string "blue" TUI color theme (green, halloween, teal, blue, pink, purple, orange, monochrome, ylgnbu)
+colorPalette string "blue" TUI color theme (green, halloween, teal, blue, pink, purple, orange, monochrome, ylgnbu, graphite, lagoon, dusk)

 includeUnusedModels boolean false Show models with zero tokens in reports